Siphon (mollusc): Paired siphons of bivalves

 Drawing of the venerid Venus verrucosa showing paired siphons (upper inhalant and lower exhalant siphon), shell and foot.

 Those bivalves that have siphons, have two of them.
 Not all bivalves have siphons however: those that live on or above the substrate, as is the case in scallops, oysters, etc., do not need them.
 Only those bivalves that burrow in sediment, and live buried in the sediment, need to use these tube-like structures.
 The function of these siphons is to reach up to the surface of the sediment, so that the animal is able to respire, feed, and excrete, and also to reproduce.

 The deeper a bivalve species lives in the sediment, the longer its siphons are.
-Bivalves which have extremely long siphons, like the geoducks pictured here, live very deeply buried, and are hard to dig up when clamming.
+Bivalves which have extremely long siphons, like geoducks, live very deeply buried, and are hard to dig up when clamming.